-Section 3: Putting your CPD profile together - This section gives detailed information on ways to write your profile.
+Section 3: Putting your CPD profile together - This section gives detailed information on ways in which you can write your profile.

 Throughout this document, 'we' and 'us' refers to the Health and Care Professions Council, and 'you' refers to a professional registered with us, who has been selected for audit.